fernandoklurfan/OfficeDocs-SkypeForBusiness/Skype/SfbServer/plan-your-deployment/edge-server-deployments/system-requirements.md

 Our current reverse proxy recommendations can be found on the [Telephony Infrastructure for Skype for Business](../../../SfbPartnerCertification/certification/infra-gateways.md) page.
 So your reverse proxy:

-- should be able to use transport layer security (TLS) that's introduced to your environment via public certificates to connect to the published external Web services of:
+- should be able to use transport layer security (TLS) introduced to your environment via public certificates to connect to the published external Web services of:

   - Director or Director pool